aleneum/aleneum.github.io/content/posts/python-loop-except.md

 </div>

-Something that is not common knowledge is the fact that Python for loop can have an `else` clause:
+Something that is not common knowledge is the fact that Python for loop can have an `else` clause.
+An else clause is executed when a for loop ends normally without break being called.
+Internally, Python will trigger a `StopIteration` when this happens.

 ```python
 def check(target, iterable):